opengeospatial/ogcapi-features/README.md

 The work on this first part of OGC API Features is entering the final straight.
 The [release candidate](https://github.com/opengeospatial/ogcapi-features/releases/tag/1.0.0-draft.2)
-has been submitted to the OGC Technical Committee for the approval vote.
+has been approved by the OGC membership and will be published in the coming weeks.

 In parallel it has also be submitted to ISO/TC 211 for the [DIS ballot](https://www.iso.org/standard/32586.html).

 At this time, changes to the candidate standard are a decision of the OGC